 Guests will experience paradise in the Pacific at the interactive “Disney’s Spirit of Aloha Dinner Show,” set in the beachfront backyard cabana of a Hawaiian house and featuring authentic Polynesian music and dancing.
 The three-course family-style feast includes tropical appetizers, island pulled pork, lanai roasted chicken, Polynesian wild rice, South Seas vegetables, beverages and dessert.

-Kids can join in the adventures designed just for them at Club Disney, an entertaining child-care facility including dinner, toys and games in a themed area.
+Kids can join in the adventures designed just for them at Lilo’s Playhouse, an entertaining child-care facility including dinner, toys and games in a themed area.

 Dining options include ‘Ohana, located on the second floor of the Great Ceremonial House, featuring a character breakfast and a family-style Polynesian feast where meats and seafood are grilled over an open fire pit.
 The Kona Cafe, a unique family restaurant, is open for breakfast, lunch and dinner.
-Sandwiches, ice cream and pizza are available 24 hours a day at Captain Cook’s Snack and Ice Cream Company.
+Sandwiches, ice cream and pizza are available 24 hours a day at Capt.
+Cook’s.

 Shopping options include island fashions, bathing suits and casual sportswear.